-The BC3 Library has several options for finding articles on chemistry topics in addition to the SciFinder database.
+The BC3 Library has several options for finding articles on chemistry topics.
+Below are individual chemistry journal subscriptions and databases that index chemistry journals.

 Google Scholar includes both books and articles.
 Be careful when selecting that the source is reputable.
 If an article is not made freely available online, remember that you can use the BC3 Library's Request an Article service to request it and we will do our best to obtain it and email it to you - free of charge.